rust-lang/rfcbot-rs/README.md

 ## Bootstrapping

-This doesn't *fully* work yet, but run `cargo run --release -- bootstrap SOURCE YYYY-MM-DD` to populate the database with all relevant data since YYYY-MM-DD.
+Run `cargo run --release -- bootstrap SOURCE YYYY-MM-DD` to populate the database with all relevant data since YYYY-MM-DD.

 Substitute `SOURCE` in that example with one of: